 Most of the required readings are articles in peer-reviewed journals that provide "real life" case studies of evaluations.
 There are also a few required chapters from textbooks.
-All of the required articles and chapters are available on BrightSpace (by topic).
+All of the required articles and chapters are available on BrightSpace (by class session).
 The optional Weiss textbook is also available on Brightspace.
-There is a complete bibliography in the Readings folder within Resources.
 For the interested student there is an additional list of optional readings, also located in the Readings folder.